-PJM will send critical load data to generation Generation Owners Owners and Transmission Owners ("TOs") for validation.
+PJM will send critical load data to Generation Owners and Transmission Owners ("TOs") for validation.
 Critical Load requirements will be in accordance with PJM Manual M36, Attachment A. PJM to work with generation owners and TOs to reconcile differences and update accordingly.